Singapore will contribute to regional conservation, update national biodiversity strategy

-Mr Tan was responding to a question by Mr Leon Perera (Aljunied GRC) in Parliament on whether Singapore would be funding efforts to support the “30 by 30” global conservation target - conserving at least 30 per cent of land, freshwater and ocean by 2030 - given Singapore’s limited capacity to increase the size of its protected land.
+Mr Tan was responding to a question by Mr Leon Perera (Aljunied GRC) in Parliament on whether Singapore would be funding efforts to support the 30 by 30 global conservation target – conserving at least 30 per cent of land, freshwater and ocean habitats by 2030 – given Singapore’s limited capacity to increase the size of its protected land.

 At present, only about 5 per cent of Singapore’s land is protected, including four of its nature reserves.

-Globally, about 17 per cent of land and 10 per cent of the ocean has been conserved so far.
+Globally, about 17 per cent of land and 10 per cent of the ocean have been conserved so far.

 Under the Kunming-Montreal Global Biodiversity Framework, countries are expected to contribute towards 23 global targets according to their national circumstances, priorities and capabilities, said Mr Tan.

-The landmark “30 by 30” target was among 23 key global targets set out at the conference.
+The landmark 30 by 30 target was among the 23 key global targets set out at the conference.

-Mr Tan said that to further contribute to the Kunming-Montreal Global Biodiversity Framework, NParks is working with other government agencies and other relevant stakeholders like nature groups, non-governmental organisations and social enterprises to update its national biodiversity strategy and action plan.
+Mr Tan said that to further contribute to the Kunming-Montreal Global Biodiversity Framework, the National Parks Board is working with other government agencies and other relevant stakeholders such as nature groups, non-governmental organisations and social enterprises to update its national biodiversity strategy and action plan.

 He added that the Government aims to submit its updated plan to the UN COP16 biodiversity conference, which will be held in Turkey in 2024.